 365. RECORDS OF VOTES.

-(a) When a vote on legislation is by voice vote, the Secretary shall record all Members present as voting “yes” unless there has been a request to be recorded as having voted “no”, a Member votes “present”, or a Member has recused himself or herself from voting.
+(a) When a measure is approved or disapproved by voice vote, the Secretary shall record all Members present as voting on the prevailing side, unless there has been a request to be recorded as having voted “YES”, “NO”, or “PRESENT”, or a Member has recused themselves from voting.

 (b) When a roll-call vote is demanded, the Secretary will record the names of those voting “YES”, “NO”, or “PRESENT”.
 Members will be recorded as absent if they are not in the Chamber when a vote is taken.
 Voting records are official records of the Council.

-(c) After the Chairman has announced the result of a vote, a Councilmember may not change his or her vote.
+(c) After the Chairman has announced the result of a vote, a Councilmember may not change the Councilmember’s vote.

 366. TAX ABATEMENT FINANCIAL ANALYSIS (TAFA)